Marelle Sturrock: Man's body found after murder of pregnant teacher

 Ms Sturrock, who was 29 weeks pregnant, taught at Sandwood Primary School in the city.

+It said pupils, staff and families had been offered support from educational psychologists.

+Headteacher Fiona Donnelly said: "We will do all that we can to support children, staff and families through what will be a difficult and challenging time."

-Police said the last confirmed sighting of Mr Yates was shortly after 20:00 on Sunday.
+Police Scotland said the last confirmed sighting of Mr Yates was shortly after 20:00 on Sunday.

+His white Seat Ateca was found at Mugdock Country Park near Milngavie.

 Det Supt Nicola Kilbane said: "Our thoughts are with Marelle's family and friends, along with everyone affected by this tragedy.